|Ordered||30 Oct 1939|

 General notes on this boat

 2 Jan 1943.
-On 2 Jan, 1943 the boat saved 80 survivors from the sunken German blockade-runner Rhakotis and returned to St. Nazaire the next day.
+On 2 Jan.
+1943 the boat saved 80 survivors from the sunken German blockade-runner Rhakotis, returning to St. Nazaire the day after.

 Men lost from U-boats